17 Ways to Boost Your Website Traffic by Live Streaming Events Globally

 The length of online events is critical to success.

-In general, you should try to keep it short.
-Many studies have shown that people rapidly lose interest after just a few minutes of online video.
+In general, you should strive to keep it short.
+More concretely, many studies show that viewers rapidly lose interest after just a few minutes of online video.

 13. Continue to promote